Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       ![User requirements map](/img/user-requirements-map.jpg "User requirements map")

-      * Planners wasted a lot of time on providing quotes for customers that could never afford the system.
+      * Planners wasted a lot of time providing quotes for customers that could not afford the system.
 Customers were often unwilling to provide their budget upfront.

       * Planners found many customers who made inquiries didn't understand the basic concepts of the shelving system.